panagosg7/vim-annotations/README.md

 vim-annotations
 ===============

-Vim plugin is intended for displaying type annotations of TypeScript programs produced by [nano-js] (https://github.com/UCSD-PL/nano-js).
+Vim plugin intended for displaying type annotations of TypeScript programs produced by [nano-js] (https://github.com/UCSD-PL/nano-js).

 This plugin has been inspired by the following plugins: